 Plasma exposures after administration of 744LA are expected to remain between the oral 744 10 mg and 30 mg exposures.
-At this stage of development, a lead-in of oral 744 is being employed to determine safety and tolerability in individual subjects, prior to the transition to 744LA.
-The accumulated efficacy and safety data with GSK1265744 oral and long-acting in HIV-infected and HIV-uninfected participants supports continued clinical development for HIV treatment and PrEP.
+At this stage of development, a lead-in of oral 744 is being employed to determine safety and tolerability in individual participants, prior to the transition to 744LA.
+The accumulated efficacy and safety data with oral 744 and 744 LAHIV-infected and HIV-uninfected participants supports continued clinical development for HIV treatment and PrEP.